The Garden Shed Grows UP: Think Beyond a Place to Stash Your Tools

 Although sheds can be outfitted with electricity, Foss said one of the most popular ways people customize sheds is to request more windows and doors, to let more light in and sometimes even avoid an electric hookup altogether.
 Artists, he said, have ordered buildings with windows on every side so they can work while bathed in all-natural light.
 Chalets and sheds featuring dormers are popular styles for this reason.

-People always want to know if a building permit is needed for utility structures.
+People always want to know if a building permit is needed for utility structures such as garden sheds and Pole Building Barns.
 In many cases, if the structure is less than 200 square feet (and doesn’t have electrical or plumbing installed), you may not need one.
 Any shed larger than 200 square feet will likely need a permit and it will need to be anchored to the ground as well.
 Sheds larger than 250 square feet may require footers.
 Localities have different requirements and zoning ordinances.
 Retailers can work with customers to make sure all the requirements are met during installation.
 They can also recommend electricians, plumbers and landscapers.

 Set-up and installation of a shed is fairly quick.
 For buildings leveled on block and not requiring anchors, it can take as little as 30 minutes; but when buildings require footers, setup can take a couple of days.
 Keep in mind that a factory-ordered, customized structure can take up to three weeks for delivery.
 Still, if you’ve ever been through a massive renovation or put on an addition, the time frame for placing a backyard shed will seem like no time at all!